 Is business insurance compulsory for roofers in Australia?

-Business insurance is not legally compulsory for roofers in Australia.
-However, virtually all building contracts require current public liability insurance before you can commence work.
+Workers compensation is mandatory in every state if you employ anyone.
+Public liability is not legislated but virtually all building contracts require current cover before you can start work.
 Given the high-risk nature of roofing, operating without insurance exposes you to potentially devastating financial liability.

 How much does business insurance cost for a roofer?

-Roofing is considered high-risk, so premiums tend to be higher than many other trades.
-For a sole trader roofer, basic public liability and tools cover typically costs $1,500 - $3,500 per year.
-A comprehensive package for a small team may cost $5,000 - $12,000+ per year.
-Premiums vary significantly based on revenue, staff numbers, height of work, safety systems, and claims history.
+Roofing is classified as high-risk, so premiums tend to be higher than many other trades.
+A sole trader roofer can expect basic public liability and tools cover to cost $1,800 to $4,000 per year.
+A comprehensive package for a small team may range from $6,000 to $14,000 per year.
+Premiums vary significantly based on revenue, staff numbers, height of work, safety systems and claims history.

 Why are roofing insurance premiums higher than other trades?

-Roofing is classified as high-risk work due to the constant exposure to falls from height, which is the leading cause of workplace fatalities in Australia construction.
-The severity of potential claims - both injury and property damage - means insurers charge higher premiums to reflect this risk.
-Good safety systems and a clean claims history can help reduce your premium.
+Roofing is classified as high-risk due to constant exposure to falls from height - the leading cause of construction workplace fatalities in Australia.
+The severity of potential claims, both injury and property damage, means insurers charge higher premiums.
+Good safety systems and a clean claims history help reduce your costs.

 Does my insurance cover work at any height?

-Most policies cover standard residential and commercial roofing work.
-However, work above certain heights (typically 10-15 metres) or work on specific structure types (towers, industrial buildings, multi-storey) may require additional cover or attract higher premiums.
+Most policies cover standard residential and commercial roofing.
+However, work above certain heights (typically 10 to 15 metres) or work on specific structure types (telecommunications towers, industrial buildings, multi-storey) may require additional cover or attract higher premiums.
 Always disclose the full scope of your work to your insurer.

 Am I covered if a roof I installed leaks years later?

 Public liability insurance typically covers claims made during the policy period, even if the work was completed earlier.
-However, you must have had continuous insurance cover.
-If you cancel your policy and a claim arises later, you would have no cover.
+However, you must have maintained continuous cover.
+If you cancelled your policy and a claim arises later, you would have no protection.
 Some insurers offer specific defective workmanship extensions - discuss this with your broker.

-No. Workers compensation covers work-related injury costs for your employees.
-However, workers compensation does not cover property damage, defective workmanship claims, tool theft, business interruption, WorkSafe fines, or legal defence costs.
+No. Workers compensation covers workplace injuries to your employees.
+It does not cover property damage, defective workmanship claims, tool theft, business interruption, WHS prosecution fines or legal defence costs.
 Business insurance covers the risks that workers compensation does not.

 Do I need a licence to do roofing work in Australia?

-Can I get insurance if I have had a WorkSafe investigation?
+Can I get insurance if I have had a WHS investigation?

-Yes, most providers will still offer cover after a WorkSafe investigation, though your premium may be higher.
-The outcome of the investigation matters - if fines were imposed, insurers will assess the nature and severity.
+Yes.
+Most providers will still offer cover after a WHS investigation, though your premium may be higher.
+The outcome of the investigation matters - if penalties were imposed, insurers will assess the nature and severity.
 Be fully transparent about any regulatory history when applying for insurance.

 Ready to Compare Business Insurance for Roofers?